MemberMouse Review – A Worthy WordPress Membership Plugin? (2021)

 I was, however, surprised to see there’s no option to export reports.
 This is something that will hopefully be added in the future.

-MemberMouse is a premium WordPress plugin, and three different plans are available to those who want to purchase it: Growth, Advanced and Professional.
+MemberMouse is a premium WordPress plugin, and three different plans are available to those who want to purchase it: Builder, Advanced and Premium.

-The advanced plan, at $99 a month, adds the advanced reporting suite, lifetime value reporting, churn and retention reporting, social media login and UserVoice integration.
+The Advanced plan, at $79 a month, adds the advanced reporting suite, lifetime value reporting, churn and retention reporting, social media login, and UserVoice integration.
 Many WordPress users will upgrade to this plan when their membership website has been established, as it supports up to 50,000 members.

-The professional plan costs $299 a month for up to 100,000 members and $599 a month for an unlimited number of members.
-This plan adds integration support for LimeLight CRM and gives customers telephone support.
+The Premium plan costs $199 a month for up to 100,000 members, and the Professional plan is $599 a month for an unlimited number of members.
+These plans add integration support for Sticky.io and give customers telephone support.

 A 14-day free trial is available so you can test MemberMouse and see if it’s right for you.
 I recommend taking advantage of this before signing up to any plan.

 To use the free trial, you need to authorise a payment with PayPal or a credit card.
-Be sure to cancel this recurring payment if you don’t want to use MemberMouse on your website beyond the trial, since you’ll be charged for the $19.95 a month starter plan if you don’t.
+Be sure to cancel this recurring payment if you don’t want to use MemberMouse on your website beyond the trial, since you’ll be charged for the $29 a month builder plan if you don’t.

 Enjoyed your trial?

-If you’re launching a new membership website and have decided to purchase MemberMouse after the trial, I recommend sticking with the starter plan for a few weeks at least.
-This will let you see whether you need the functionality offered in the advanced or professional plans, such as the reporting suite.
+If you’re launching a new membership website and have decided to purchase MemberMouse after the trial, I recommend sticking with the builder plan for a few weeks at least.
+This will let you see whether you need the functionality offered in the advanced or premium plans, such as the reporting suite.

 Those of you who have an established membership website will probably need to select one of the higher-priced plans to accommodate your existing members.
 Check out the ‘Import Members with the Import Wizard‘ tutorial to get an understanding of how you can transfer your data from another WordPress membership plugin.